 With CMS Hub, you'll get a blogging platform that's fully integrated with HubSpot’s marketing, sales, and service tools — and comes with a built-in CRM.

-That means you'll get the functionality you expect from other platforms like an intuitive blog editor with CTAs, forms, and an option to preview how your post will look on any device before you publish it.
+That means you'll get the functionality you expect from other platforms, like an intuitive blog editor and an option to preview how your post will look on any device before you publish it.
+You can also add CTAs and forms.

 If you're looking for a more lightweight CMS that's dedicated to blogging, Ghost is an excellent WordPress alternative.
 It offers an intuitive editor, built-in SEO tools, responsive layouts, and an out-of-the-box email subscription so you can easily create and manage a blog.